sangupandi/react-native-firebase-upload/README.md

 # react-native-firebase-upload

-This package allows you to upload assets from React Native to Firebase Cloud Storage through a Firebase Cloud Function, it is adapted from [this post](https://medium.com/@wcandillon/uploading-images-to-firebase-with-expo-a913c9f8e98d).
+This package allows you to upload assets from React Native to Firebase Cloud Storage through a Firebase Cloud Function.

-**This package will be depreciated once blob is fully supported in React Native (coming very soon, PRs have already been merged).**

 # Installation

-in your functions dir.
+`yarn add react-native-firebase-upload express busboy` in your functions dir.

-`yarn add react-native-firebase-upload`

-`yarn add busboy express`

-in your React Native project.
+`yarn add react-native-firebase-upload` in your React Native project.

-`yarn add react-native-firebase-upload`

 # Usage